RC Airplanes Simplified

 As well as balancing RC airplane propellers this unit can also be used to balance spinners, helicopter rotor heads, fly wheels etc. To sum it up, the Dubro unit is an extremely accurate, well designed and manufactured, precision unit that can be purchased at a reasonable price.
 It should never wear out, so unless you kick it around the workshop, it should last a life time!

-The first thing I do now is to take a fine grit sandpaper and remove the sharp edges on the leading and trailing edges of the prop blades.
+The first thing I do now is to take a fine grit sandpaper and remove the sharp edges on the leading and trailing edges of the blades.
 Remove just enough to prevent injury to your fingers and not too much!

 Now sand of a small amount of material from the rear face of the heavy blade and check the balance again.
 Proceed a little at a time until you achieve the perfect balance.
-If I am balancing a wooden prop then a thin coat of Zap or fast dry epoxy is applied to the sanded area, to fuel proof it.
-Make it a thin coat or the prop will be unbalanced again!
+If I am balancing a wooden propeller then a thin coat of Zap or fast dry epoxy is applied to the sanded area, to fuel proof it.
+Make it a thin coat or the propeller will be unbalanced again!

 Another method is to paint the tips with a fast drying, fuel proof paint.
 The light tip is painted with more coats, to balance the prop.
-Use a white or yellow paint and you can now see the prop tips, when the engine is running!
+Use a white or yellow paint and you can now see the propeller tips, when the engine is running!

 Many RC airplane propellers are equipped with a spinner.
 Their balance can be checked as well.
-First check the hole in the spinner back plate and the clearance for the prop blades in the spinner cone.
+First check the hole in the spinner back plate and the clearance for the propeller blades in the spinner cone.
 Make any adjustments as necessary, ensuring there is at last 1/16 in. clearance between the prop blades and the spinner cone.

 The spinner back plate can now be mounted between the cones on the balancing shaft.
 Now attach the spinner cone to the back plate and check the balance.
 Material can be removed with a Dremel grinder or the cone can be painted on the inside.